Beer cheese soup is an easy recipe to make and tastes fantastic. Have it as a first course appetizer or as a main dish. It is sure to please.

 I made some stovetop, skillet browned croutons from a bread that MaryJo had just made.
 And chopped scallions as a garnish are a delightful spiciness in a spoonful of the soup.

-The printable recipe is below and you can also adjust the number of servings in the recipe card.
+The printable recipe is below and you can also adjust the number of servings on the recipe card.

-Here’s a few of my favorite soups to take a look at:
+Here are a few of my favorite soups to try:

 Easy Beer Cheese Soup